bilby-dev/bilby/CONTRIBUTING.md

 complexity and review burden to the project.
 If you are unsure where it should live, open an issue to discuss it.

-## Merge requests
+## pull requests

 All changes to the code base go through the [merge-request workflow](https://docs.gitlab.com/ee/user/project/merge_requests/) Anyone may review your code and you should expect a few comments and questions.
-Once all discussions are resolved, core developers will approve the merge request and then merge it into the master branch.
+Once all discussions are resolved, core developers will approve the pull request and then merge it into the master branch.
 If you go a few days without a reply, please feel free to ping the thread by adding a new comment.

-All merge requests should be focused: they should aim to either add one feature, solve one bug, or fix some stylistic issues.
+All pull requests should be focused: they should aim to either add one feature, solve one bug, or fix some stylistic issues.
 If multiple changes are lumped together it can slow down the process and make it harder to review.